Productive Assistants – Taking Control of Your Day

 I try to power through work but often stare at the computer and wonder why I can no longer feel my backside.

 Regular breaks are necessary, and you will be much more productive after a short break.
 Also, taking a quick break from your desk means catching up with colleagues and discovering what is happening in other parts of the business, which will help your career development.

 I know most Assistants love lists.

-I don’t know if you are getting the message, but, I highly recommend you keep a to-do list.
-If you don’t, start today, right now.
-Trust me, your life will change overnight, and your productivity will skyrocket.
+I don’t know if you are getting the message, but I highly recommend keeping a to-do list.
+Suppose you don’t; start today, right now.
+Your life will change overnight, and your productivity will skyrocket.